 If you read the article, you might have two thoughts: “How many viewers have I already lost on my YouTube channel?” and “How can I prevent this from happening again?”
 The second one is easier to deal with.
-We provide detailed instructions to answer the main question of this article.
+This guide gives you a repeatable YouTube redirect strategy — a practical stream to video funnel you can run every time you publish a new video.

 You already know that streams gain views faster than regular videos.
 Now imagine that you can transfer all this traffic to your regular videos.